liamhaleyapp/Halo-fi-ios-app/Halo-fi-IOS/CONVERSATION_SYSTEM.md

 ## Quick Start

-### Using the New Unified View

 1. **Launch**: Tap the voice button on the Home screen
 2. **Connect**: The view auto-connects when appearing
 3. **Speak or Type**:
    - Tap the mic to start speaking
    - Or tap "Type instead" to switch to text input
 4. **View Responses**: Transcript shows all messages in large, accessible blocks

-### DEBUG Mode: Legacy Views

-In DEBUG builds, you can access the original views for comparison:
-- "Legacy Voice View" - Original `VoiceConversationView`
-- "Legacy Chat View" - Original `AgentChatView`

 ---